 The Veil of Stars

 - I’m very grateful to the award-winning Lighthouse for picking up this story for their twelfth issue in July 2016.
 Much less of a conventional story than my usual work, this piece uses space travel as an extended metaphor for dementia.
 Available to buy here.

 - Inspired by TV talent shows and the refugee crisis, and published by Litro in their Britishness issue in March 2016.

-- This story about the dangers of nationalism and nationalistic historiography featured a galaxy-full of space aliens and a predictably topless Vladimir Putin.
+- This story about nationalist historiography featured a galaxy-full of space aliens and a predictably topless Vladimir Putin.
 It was a semi-finalist in the Broken Pencil Indie Writers’ Deathmatch in January 2016, which was a fun – if exhausting – battle for votes.
 Available online and also in print with a beautiful illustration.
-You should buy the print version and ideally subscribe to Broken Pencil. as it’s an excellent magazine with some fantastic fiction and the best comics I’ve ever seen.
+You should buy the print version and ideally subscribe to Broken Pencil. as it’s an excellent magazine with some of the best comics I’ve ever seen.